 Before the process begins, the order must be received.
 In commercial picking and packing, your e-commerce sales channels integrate with the warehouse system.
 When a customer places an order, the software at the warehouse creates a packing slip with all the information a worker needs to pack the order.

-When warehouse picking occurs, the worker uses the packing slip as a list to find the product the customer ordered in the warehouse inventory.
+When warehouse picking and packing occurs, the worker uses the packing slip as a list to find the product the customer ordered in the warehouse inventory.
 In addition to finding the right item, the worker needs to select the right quantity of each item.

 After the worker picks the correct items for the order, it’s time to move on to packing.
 This step consists of the warehouse worker placing the picked items in the proper container before marking or placing it for shipment.
 Along with the proper container, the worker must include and attach the appropriate packing materials and labels to the order.
 Then, they should seal and pack the container properly to prevent any damages to the customer’s order.